The Young Philadelphians: Plot

 It is 1924.
 Newlywed Kate Judson Lawrence is distraught to discover on her wedding night that her upper-class Philadelphia Main Line husband, William, never really wanted to marry her, when he says, "It was my mother who wanted this marriage, to give her a grandson.
-But I can't love you, Kate, I can't love anyone."
+But I can't love you, Kate, I can't love anyone", presumably because of his unconfessed homosexuality.

 After William leaves her that night, she seeks comfort from longtime working-class friend and former beau Mike Flanagan.
 The next day, Kate learns that William died of an apparent suicide in a car wreck.
 Nine months later, Kate gives birth to a son, Anthony Judson "Tony" Lawrence.
 She is visited by William's mother, who has become aware that Flanagan was Tony's father.
 She offers money to Kate if she will not raise her son as a Lawrence, but she refuses, and is cut off from the family money.

 Years later, Tony is a smart, ambitious Princeton University student working his way through college for Flanagan as a construction worker, aiming to become a lawyer.
 One day, he encounters socialite Joan Dickinson when she has a minor car accident.
 They soon fall in love, though Joan is expected by nearly everyone in her lofty social circle to marry millionaire Carter Henry.
 Their mutual friend, Chester "Chet" Gwynn, warns her not to let social pressure separate her from the one she loves as it did him.

 They decide to elope.
 However, Joan's father Gilbert Dickinson persuades Tony to postpone the wedding by offering him invaluable career help and a job at the highly esteemed law firm of which he is a full partner.
 Believing Tony has allowed himself to be bought, a disillusioned Joan sails to Europe.
 When Carter follows her, she marries him.
 Devastated and angry, Tony realizes that Joan's father wanted her to marry into another wealthy family, and only offered Tony help with his career in the hope of breaking them up.
 Tony then devotes himself to working his way up the social ladder and learning the game of the wealthy.